secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

 | `-p 138` | Scans only the specified port. |
 | `--reason` | Displays the reason a port is in a particular state. |

-Another handy method for scanning ports is the `-sV` option which is used to get additional available information from the open ports.
+- Another handy method for scanning ports is the `-sV` option which is used to get additional available information from the open ports.
 This method can identify versions, service names, and details about our target.

-#### Version Scan
+### Version Scan

-Host and Port Scanning

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 -Pn -n --disable-arp-ping --packet-trace -p 445 --reason  -sV